 Students must remember they are accountable for their actions.
 Students who fail to serve the consequence will be required to meet with the counselors, have parent meetings, and put a plan in place.
 Consequences are non-negotiable.
-The student does not get to pick and choose what consequence they are willing to serve.
-The student must choose their behaviors to avoid consequences they do not want to receive.
+The student does not get to select what consequence they are willing to serve.